Answers to Frequently Asked Questions: NIGMS Undergraduate and Predoctoral Cross-Disciplinary NRSA Training Programs (T32/T34)

 Use of training grant support in first three years of graduate research training is strongly encouraged.

 NIGMS recognizes that some U-RISE-eligible institutions may not have enough active researchers with extramural funding to support on-campus research experiences.
 However, such institutions could create a biomedical interdisciplinary research training classroom/laboratory/course, as well as establish collaborative arrangements with research institutions that have a significant number of mentors with NIH or other extramural research support to have their students benefit from off-campus research experiences, especially during the summer.
-Thus, each U-RISE program is strongly encouraged to establish collaborations with institutions that have research-intensive environments (e.g., institutions with NIGMS MARC, IMSD or basic biomedical and medical science T32 programs) in order to facilitate the networking and transition of U-RISE-supported students to T32 training programs, as well as to magnify the institutional impact of the program.
-See information about NIGMS basic biomedical and medical science training programs (T32).
+Thus, each U-RISE program is strongly encouraged to establish collaborations with institutions that have research-intensive environments (e.g., institutions with NIGMS MARC, IMSD or basic biomedical and medical science T32 programs) in order to facilitate the networking and transition of U-RISE-supported students to T32 training programs, as well as to magnify the institutional impact of the program (see Dashboard of Funded Programs in the NIGMS Division of Training and Workforce Development).
 Details on how U-RISE trainees will select a research laboratory or be matched with a mentor must be provided in the application, as well as the number of hours that the student will spend in the laboratory, what the research experience will consist of, and what the student is expected to learn or accomplish.

 Yes, a Biosketch is required from every proposed program faculty and mentor.
 The biosketch should be tailored to the research training program.
 Participating faculty should provide a personal statement that describes the appropriateness of their research background for the proposed training program, and their commitment to the following: